 After joining the company in 2019, the first events that Arimoto was in charge of working with his superiors were the International Consumer Electronics Exhibition 2019 Balance of Being (hereinafter referred to as IFA) and the Consumer Electronics Show 2020 (hereinafter referred to as CES).

-Arimoto: "IFA is the world's largest trade fair, held every September at Messe Berlin in Berlin, Germany.
-I was assigned to a project for Panasonic to introduce a wide range of products under the theme of 'A Better Life, A Better World', and was in charge of the spatial concept design of some of displays.
+Arimoto: "IFA is the world's largest trade fair, held every September, mainly at Messe Berlin in Berlin, Germany.
+I was assigned to Panasonic's project, which showcased a wide range of products under the theme 'A Better Life, A Better World,' and I was in charge of the spatial concept design for some of displays."

-The following year, I participated in Panasonic's booth at CES, a global trade fair on a par with IFA, and was also in charge of displays space concept design.
-In both projects, I was involved in the process of incorporating Panasonic's main concept into the spatial concept design."
+The following year, I participated in Panasonic's booth at CES, another global trade fair alongside IFA, and was again in charge of displays space concept design.
+In both projects, I was involved in the process of translating Panasonic's main concept into spatial concept design."

 These were Arimoto's first overseas projects, and he looks back on them as having helped him grow significantly as a designer.